Muppetsg2/Figure-It-Out/README.md

 ## Known Issues

-- Occasionally, blocks may spawn too close to each other in higher difficulty modes.
+- Blocks may spawn too close to each other in higher difficulty modes, making it challenging to react in time.
 - On some browsers, pausing when the tab loses focus might not work correctly.

 ## Credits